Tour

 We

-are accompanied – in actual truth, we are led on this tour by two expert
+are accompanied – in actual truth we are led, on this tour by two expert cyclists

-cyclists and renowned authors, Neil and Judith Forsyth.
-They have authored
+and renowned authors, Neil and Judith Forsyth.
+They have authored several touring

-several touring books about bicycling in Germany.
-We defer to the more experienced
+books about bicycling in Germany.
+We defer to the more experienced riders, don’tchaknow.

 They have published a book about this tour entitled

-Cycle Touring in Northern Germany*.
-Click the link to read
+in Northern Germany.
+Click the link to read a summary.

 While the tour itself starts in Brunsbüttel there is no train station there.
 We agree with Neil and Judith to meet in Glückstadt, which does have a train station and is a short bike ride along the coast to Brunsbttel.
 So, I will record the mileage from Glückstadt, then restart the cyclometer again at the start of the canal.

-By the way, when I use the initials “NOK” they just mean Nord-Ostsee Kanal, the English for North Sea-Baltic Canal, also known as the Kiel Canal.
+By the way, when I use the initials “NOK” I just mean Nord-Ostsee Kanal, the German abbreviation for North Sea-Baltic Canal, also known in English as the Kiel Canal.

 Signage:

-NOK route and between the two words is a blue green graphical swoop
+route and between the two words is a blue green graphical swoop with bicycle.
+However,

-with bicycle.
-However, this logo is not always used but the initials
+this logo is not always used but the initials NOK (Nord-Ostsee Kanal)

 With the exception of the pranks of prepubescent boys, every time you need a sign to help you find your way it is there.
 When there are none or when they point the wrong way, I blame the prepubescent boys.
 I know, many years ago, I was one.
 If that is not bad enough, so was my brother; but that is another story.